marcoslourinho/fractals-demonstration-java/README.md

 Application to demonstrate the elementary forms of fractal geometry.

-1 - Mandelbrot Set
+Mandelbrot Set and Triangle Sierpinski.
-2 - Triangle Sierpinski